 Communion during the Morning Worship is celebrated at these times:

 - Ash Wednesday (evening service)

 - World Communion Sunday (early October)

-Baptisms take place during Sunday morning worship.
-Parents or sponsors of the child should be members of First Church.
-The process begins when the family contacts the pastors or church office to schedule a date that meets the needs of the parents and takes into account the church calendar.
+Please contact the pastors to begin the process of baptism for yourself or your child.
 Pastors will meet with the family at least once prior to the baptism to become familiar with the family, ensure that they understand the meaning and accept the responsibilities of baptism, and familiarize them with the format of the baptismal service.

 Confirmation is the continuation of Baptism for those 13 or older, where the confirmands will learn more about the Christian faith and develop a deeper connection with the Holy Spirit.
 Weekly meetings, late September through May, follow the United Church instruction work book My Confirmation: A Guide for Confirmation Instruction to provide youth insight into: the Bible, its origins, and how to use it; Christian beliefs; understanding God, Jesus, and the Holy Spirit; and the Christian church.